-Section 3.
-SB Corp FOI Decision Maker (SBC-FDM)
+2.3.
+SB Corp FOI Decision Maker (SB Corp-FDM)

-- 3.1 The Office of the President/CEO shall serve as the SB Corp FOI Decision Maker (SBC-FDM). - 3.2 The SBC-FDM or his/her designate shall have the primary responsibility of evaluating and making a decision on the recommendation submitted by the SBC-FEOr. - 3.3 The SBC-FDM or his/her designate may approve or deny the request for information based on the recommendation of the FEOr or may approve or deny the same based on his/her own evaluation or assessment after taking into consideration the recommendation of the FEOr.
+- 2.3.1.
+The President/CEO shall serve as the SB Corp FOI Decision Maker (SB Corp-FDM). - 2.3.2.
+The SB Corp-FDM may approve or deny the request for information based on the recommendation of the FEOr or may approve or deny the same based on his/her own evaluation or assessment after taking into consideration the recommendation of the FEOr.